Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819182022.png]]

-not technically channels just there for looks
+Not technically channels just there for looks
 ***
 ## Onbording Stuff

 ![[Pasted image 20240819182128.png]]

-everything except for sanctions is a one time read and you don't have to really pay attention to these
+Everything except for sanctions is a one time read and you don't have to really pay attention to these

 ![[Pasted image 20240819182305.png]]